vanadium/website/content/syncbase/first-app.md

 toc: true
 = yaml =

+{{# helpers.warning }}
+## Work in Progress!
+We're actively working on finishing up the Syncbase API and implementation.
+The code below compiles, but may not execute successfully.
+If you'd like to actually run this code, please check back with us in a few weeks.
+{{/ helpers.warning }}

 # Introduction

 In this quick tutorial, we will build a *Dice Roller* Android app where